Kidney Cancer

 • Age and Gender: Kidney cancer is more common in older adults, typically those over the age of 60.
 Men are also more likely to develop kidney cancer than women.

-Kidney Stone Treatment Options
+Kidney Cancer Treatment Options

 At Millennium Physicians, we offer a range of advanced treatment options for kidney cancer, tailored to meet the specific needs of each patient.
 Here are some of the most common and effective kidney cancer treatment options: